-Pursuant to Proposal No. 1, the three candidates for director receiving the most "For" votes of the votes entitled to be voted at the Annual Meeting will become directors of Skechers.
+Pursuant to Proposal No. 1, the two candidates for director receiving the most "For" votes of the votes entitled to be voted at the Annual Meeting will become directors of Skechers.
 Because directors are elected by a plurality of the votes cast, a "Withhold" vote as to Proposal No. 1 will not have any effect on the election of directors as long as one vote is cast for each director nominee.
 Stockholders may not cumulate their votes.
-Proposal No. 2 is a stockholder proposal requesting a report for a net zero climate transition plan.
-This proposal will be considered as having passed if it receives the affirmative "For" vote of a majority of voting interest of the shares of Class A Common Stock and Class B Common Stock virtually present or represented by proxy and entitled to vote on such proposal at the Annual Meeting.
+Proposal No. 2 is a stockholder proposal requesting our company to publicly disclose a timeline for measuring and disclosing our value chain emissions.
+Proposal No. 2 will be considered as having passed if it receives the affirmative "For" vote of a majority of voting interest of the shares of Class A Common Stock and Class B Common Stock virtually present or represented by proxy and entitled to vote on each such proposal at the Annual Meeting.
 Proxies marked "Abstain" as to Proposal No. 2 will have the same effect as a vote cast against it.

 If you hold shares beneficially in street name and do not provide your broker with voting instructions, your shares may constitute "broker non-votes."
 Generally, broker non-votes occur on a matter when a broker is not permitted to vote on that matter without instructions from the beneficial owner and instructions are not given.
-With respect to our 2022 Annual Meeting, brokers are not permitted to vote on Proposal No. 1 or Proposal No. 2 without instructions from the beneficial owner.
+With respect to our 2024 Annual Meeting, brokers are not permitted to vote on either of Proposal Nos.
+1 and 2 without instructions from the beneficial owner.
 In tabulating the voting result for any particular proposal, shares that constitute broker non-votes are not considered entitled to vote on that proposal.
 Thus, broker non-votes will not affect the outcome of any matter being voted on at the meeting and will not be counted in determining whether there is a quorum.